andrewwiik/FRC-Private/README.md

 ![Logitech F310 Gamepad Map](https://raw.githubusercontent.com/morechocolate2017/RobotCommandCode2017/master/gamepad-map.png "Logitech F310 Gamepad Map")

-We use a seperate joystick for the mechanical operations of our robot such as operating the winch, and collecting/dispensing fuel.
+A second person on our Drive Team uses a seperate joystick for the mechanical operations of our robot such as operating the winch, and collecting/dispensing fuel.

 ## Troubleshooting